tlambert03/cmap/README.md

 With `cmap`, you can use any of the colormaps from [matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html) or [cmocean](https://matplotlib.org/cmocean/) in your python code, without having to install matplotlib or cmocean.

-There are a number of python libraries that provide colormaps or basic color support, but they all either depend on matplotlib, or provided a specialized set of colormaps intended to extend those provided by matplotlib.
+There are a number of python libraries that provide colormaps or basic color support, but they all either depend on matplotlib, provide a specialized set of colormaps intended to extend those provided by matplotlib, or roll their own colormap solution that discourages reuse.

 `cmap` is a lightweight library that provides all of the open-source colormaps from matplotlib and cmocean, with no dependencies beyond numpy.
 It provides exports to a number of known third-party colormap objects, allowing it to be used across a wide range of python visualization libraries.

 ## API